rushp28/StockSurge/README.md

         <li>Clone the repository to your local computer.</li>
         <li>Compile the files to get an executable file by running the following command in the terminal:</li>
         <code>dotnet build StockSurge.csproj</code>
-        <li>Navigate to the bin folder and double click on "StockSurge.exe".</li>
+        <li>Navigate to the bin folder and double-click on "StockSurge.exe".</li>
         <li>Login as an admin (username: admin, password: admin).</li>
         <li>Start managing your stock items!</li>
     </ol>